 2. Supermarine Spitfire

 The Spitfire remains one of the most iconic aircraft of the Second World War.
 Although their turnaround time was longer than the Hurricane (29 minutes), they were faster.
 This made them a good match for the Messerschmitt bf 109s.
-In an attack on a German formation, the Hurricanes would descend on the bombers while the Spitfire dealt with the fighter escort.
+In an attack on a German formation, the Hurricanes would focus their fire on the bombers while the Spitfires dealt with the fighter escort.

 The Spitfire was helped in aerial dogfights by a tight turning circle, which meant they could sometimes outmanoeuvre Messerschmitts.
 However, the two aircraft were very evenly matched, so their engagements were decided by the tactics and skill of the pilots.